DanNixon/CSC8502_AdvancedGraphicsForGames/CourseworkSpec.md

 - Display the framerate being achieved
 - Display the total memory being used

-Coursework part B – advanced features:
+## Coursework part B – advanced features

 This is a list of ideas for enhancing the scene graphically.
 You may choose features from this list or add your own ideas.
 The more complex the feature and